 ON a recent trip to Vietnam, during a boat trip to Halong Bay, my Japanese co-passenger taught us some cool tricks with figures.
-We couldn’t understand each other — he spoke no English (or Hindi, for that matter) and we spoke no Japanese.
-Yet, he looked at the camera we had, pointed to it, then to himself, saying, ‘Japanese.’
-As we laughed at the mathematical tricks he was demonstrating, he pulled out a camera, and instantly captured our delighted faces.
-It was a Polaroid, ironically an American product, that is fighting to survive in the tough and rapidly developing (if you’ll excuse the inadvertent pun) camera market.
-Thanks to Polaroid, within minutes we had pictures of ourselves with the Japanese gentleman that we’d never forget.
+We couldn8217;t understand each other 8212; he spoke no English or Hindi, for that matter and we spoke no Japanese.
+Yet, he looked at the camera we had, pointed to it, then to himself, saying, 8216;Japanese.8217; As we laughed at the mathematical tricks he was demonstrating, he pulled out a camera, and instantly captured our delighted faces.
+It was a Polaroid, ironically an American product, that is fighting to survive in the tough and rapidly developing if you8217;ll excuse the inadvertent pun camera market.
+Thanks to Polaroid, within minutes we had pictures of ourselves with the Japanese gentleman that we8217;d never forget.

 The I-Zone Fortune Film has an appeal for slightly older kids.
 When the film is pulled out of the camera, a joke, your fortune or a message appears.
 This begins to vanish as the picture develops.
 Once the photograph is ready, the message/ joke/ fortune disappears completely.
 These pictures too have a peel-off back that lets you stick the picture wherever you want.